Miracles from Heaven: Plot

 The film is based on a true story set in Burleson, Texas between 2007 and 2012.

-Christy and Kevin Beam live with their three daughters Abbie, Anna, and Adelynn and are active in their local church.
+Christy and Kevin Beam live with their three daughters, Abbie, Anna, and Adelynn, and are active in their local Baptist church.
 One day, Anna starts repeatedly vomiting and is taken to see a doctor who cannot find anything abnormal, suggesting lactose intolerance.
-However, on March 20, 2008, things only get worse when Anna begins feeling intense stomach pain in the middle of the night.
-Her parents take her to the hospital, but doctors find no signs of illness, saying it is likely acid reflux but Christy is incredulous.
+However, on March 20, 2008, Anna begins feeling intense stomach pain in the middle of the night.
+Her parents take her to the hospital, but doctors find no signs of illness, saying it is likely acid reflux.
+Christy insists she won't leave until they have answers.

-The following morning, a pediatrician in the hospital is able to diagnose Anna with an abdominal obstruction, and he tells them he must operate immediately or she will die.
-After emergency surgery, the doctor explains that Anna has been left with intestinal pseudo-obstruction and she is unable to eat, so feeding tubes are needed for her nutrition.
+The following morning, a pediatrician in the hospital diagnoses Anna with an abdominal obstruction, and he tells them he must operate immediately or she will die.
+After the surgery, the doctor explains that Anna has been left with intestinal pseudo-obstruction and she is unable to eat, so feeding tubes are needed for her nutrition.
 The doctor then tells the Beams about America's foremost pediatric gastroenterologist, Dr. Samuel Nurko in Boston, but explains it could take months for them to be seen.

-While Kevin tries to remain faithful, Christy begins growing uneasy and refuses to go to church after some members of the congregation suggest she asks God if the family committed a sin that may have caused Anna's disorder.
+While Kevin tries to remain faithful, Christy begins growing uneasy and refuses to go to church after some members of the congregation suggest Anna's disorder may be God's punishment for sinning in their family.

-Desperate to get her daughter help, Christy takes Anna to Boston Children's Hospital in January 2009 but are denied due to the lack of an appointment.
-After spending a day with Massachusetts resident Angela Bradford, who takes them on a tour around the city including the aquarium which is really monumental for Anna as she missed a school trip to the aquarium due to her illness, she learns from a receptionist that Dr. Nurko has a last-minute opening.
+Desperate to get her daughter help, Christy takes Anna to Boston Children's Hospital in January 2009 but is told she can't be seen without an appointment.
+They spend the day exploring the city with Massachusetts resident Angela Bradford, before the hospital receptionist calls, saying that Dr. Nurko has a last-minute opening.

-After examining Anna, Dr. Nurko shares with Christy the extent of her chronic illness.
+After examining Anna, Dr. Nurko explains Anna's illness, which has an underlying neurological cause.
+Anna asks about Dr. Nurko's Elmo necktie, which he tells her he has to wear for losing a bet, but he is allowed to take it off when his next patient is better.
 After returning home, Christy explains to Kevin she is worried about the costs of treatment.
-While trying to reassure her, he is shocked when Christy admits she lost her faith and cannot even pray.
-Her church's pastor explains that although Anna is suffering it does not mean God does not love her, and that trying to get close to him feels better than doing it all by yourself.
+While trying to reassure her, he is shocked when Christy admits she's lost her faith and cannot even pray.
+Her church's pastor tries to restore her faith, explaining that during the hard times in his life, he felt better when he kept trying to believe.